SJ-Kumar/SJ-Kumar/JPMsample/BehaviourialQ.md

 - Time management: I sometimes find it challenging to manage my time effectively when working on multiple projects simultaneously.
 However, I am using time management techniques such as prioritizing tasks, setting deadlines, and using project management tools to improve my time management skills.

 - Overly self-critical:I tend to be overly self-critical at times and have high expectations of myself.
-However, I am learning to strike a balance between striving for excellence and understanding that perfection is not always achievable in the fast-paced software development industry
+However, I am learning to strike a balance between striving for excellence and understanding that perfection is not always achievable in the fast-paced software development industry.

 - Difficulty saying "no": I sometimes find it challenging to say 'no' when I am overwhelmed with tasks or requests.
 However, I am improving my time management and prioritization skills to ensure that I can manage my workload effectively and avoid taking on too much.